ppdws/pranayapratikdas/content/courses/_index.md

 ---
 title: "Courses"
-description: "Courses on philology by Pranaya Pratik Das.
-For undergraduate and graduate students."
+description: "Courses by Pranaya Pratik Das foor undergraduate and graduate students."
 ---

 I had the privilege of serving as a Teaching Assistant (TA) under some of the most esteemed faculty members in the Department of Physics and Astronomy at NIT Rourkela.
 During this time, I was actively involved in conducting and co-supervising several undergraduate physics laboratory courses and postgraduate research projects.
 This role allowed me not only to reinforce my own conceptual understanding through teaching but also to engage with a diverse group of enthusiastic students, many of whom were a pleasure to mentor and assist in their academic journey.